mantidproject/mantid/docs/source/release/v6.0.0/muon.rst

 New Features
 ############
 - The data loading section has been updated for this release.
 See :ref:`Muon ALC <MuonALC-ref>` for more.
+- Can now set alpha in the ALC interface for single period data

 Improvements
 ############